benoitlx/homelab/README.md

     - The forked driver remove the headphone drive.
 To reanable it search for snc_bcmxxxx in `/etc/modprobe.d/`
 - [ ] watchtower
 - [ ] move from bw cli to rbw cli
+- [ ] borgmatic config template
+    - add a `backup: true or false` in the host yaml
+    - get the backup `ping_url` from vaultwarden (in order to get notification in case of backup failing from uptime kuma)
+- [ ] automatic mount of tailscale share under `/mnt/tailscale` (for backups)
+    - need to install `davfs2` and specify the good entry in `/etc/fstab`
+- [ ] update json-schema with the `no_backup` option
+- [ ] better explain the backup process in the readme

 ## Acknowledgements and Inspirations